Render a pairwise, asymmetric matrix of smoothed associations between

 adjust = ~ s(age) + s(site, bs = "re")fitsgam(y ~ s(x) + s(age) + s(site, bs = "re"))for each pair.
 DefaultNULLfits unadjusted pairwise smooths.- method

-Smoothing-parameter estimation method passed to
+Smoothing-parameter estimation method passed to the chosen fitting backend.
+Default

 Integer, or named list mapping variable names to integers.
 Basis dimension for